Connect with us

 Shanghai Tower.
 PHOTO | COURTESY

 The building, owned by the Shanghai city government, was declared complete in September 2015.
-The tower is designed in the form of nine cylindrical buildings placed atop each other – totalling 128 floors that are enclosed by the inner layer of the glass façade.
+The tower is designed as nine cylindrical buildings placed atop each other – totalling 128 floors enclosed by the inner layer of the glass façade.

 3. Makkah Royal Clock Tower